 MAE 4198.
 Research.
 1-3 Credits.

 Student projects involving extensive design of various mechanical engineering systems.
-May be taken for graduate credit with the expectation that additional work will be required.
+May be taken for graduate credit with the expectation that additional work is required.
 Prerequisites: seniors.
-(Fall and spring, Every Year).
+(Fall and spring, Every year)

 MAE 6194.
 Mechatronics Design.
 3 Credits.